 To begin the process of applying for financial aid, the student will meet with Athena Career Academy's Financial Aid Office and electronically complete a Free Application for Federal Student Aid (FAFSA).
-To expedite the process and apply online, you will need to request a FSA ID beforehand at https://fsaid.ed.gov.
-Next, you will fill out the application by visiting https://fsaid.ed.gov.
+To expedite the process and apply online, you will need to request an FSA ID beforehand and complete a FAFSA for the current year at www.studentaid.gov.

 Please be sure to include the Athena Career Academy Federal School Code which is 041922 under the "schools you wish to receive your financial aid information".